Organ Donation and Transplantation

 UNOS maintains the national Organ Procurement and Transplantation Network (OPTN).
 Through the UNOS Organ Center, organ donors are matched to waiting recipients 24 hours a day, 365 days a year.

-When an organ becomes available, the local organ procurement organization sends medical and genetic information to UNOS.
+When an organ becomes available, the local organ procurement organization sends medical, social and genetic information to UNOS.
 UNOS then generates a list of potential recipients, based on such factors as:

 The organ is offered first to the transplant center with the candidate who is the best match.
-The transplant team decides if it will accept or refuse the organ based on established medical criteria and other factors, including staff and patient availability and organ transportation.
+The transplant team decides if it will accept or refuse the organ based on established medical criteria and other factors.

 What's involved with becoming a living organ donor?

 A living donation, such as the donation of one healthy kidney or a segment of a healthy liver from a living human being to another, is arranged though the individual transplant centers according to criteria they have in place.
-An Independent Donor Advocate will represent the interests and well-being of the potential living donor.
+An independent donor advocate, along with a dedicated living donor multi-disciplinary team, will represent the interests and well-being of the potential living donor.